 The first time I knew I would have a student teacher, I thought it would be impossible to give up classroom control.
 I taught a certain way, had my room set up the way I liked it, and didn’t way anyone to get in my way.
 But I soon realized after having my first student teacher, it was my way, and I needed to let them make it their own.
 This was extremely difficult for me, but once I gave up the control I began to learn more than I ever thought possible.
 I learned new teaching methods and strategies, watched engaging classroom management techniques be effective, and learned new ways to connect with students that I never would have thought of before.
 Giving up the control in my classroom provided to be the best professional development I could’ve asked for!

 The idea of having another teacher in your room to share ideas, strategies, tips and so much more is invaluable.
-Working together as a team, it is easier to discuss teaching methods, engaging activities, behavior issues, review data, and make plans to help all students succeed.
+Working together as a team, it is easier to make plans to help all students succeed.
 Education would be transformed if there could be two teachers in every classroom.

-So that is why having a student teacher in the classroom is beneficial to not only the students but to the cooperating teacher as well.
-I know there are many more benefits of hosting a student teacher, but I hope that if you are a classroom teacher and have not had a student teacher, you will strongly consider it.
+So that is why having a student teacher in the classroom is beneficial.
+Please consider taking a student teacher the next time one is available..
 If you have hosted student teachers in the past, I would love to hear your feedback as well.